pce-uw-jscript400/w5-authentication-authorization/readme.md

 * **Your Answer:**

----
+## Checks the existence of the username in the database, hash the password to not to be just a plain text in the database then log you in.

 - [ ] Imagine that as a user, you are now logging back into that same website.

 * **Question:** How does the website verify that you are indeed the same user?

 * **Your Answer:**

----
+## checks the provided username and password to see if it match the existing one in the database.

 - [ ] Imagine that as a logged-in user, you try to go to a route you are not supposed to (e.g. /admin).